hroussille/ocr-preprocessor/README.md

 * output path : path to save the processed image
 * options : options for the preprocessing
 * callback  : callback function to execute when done.

+### Options

+* blur : blur value - default to 0
+* threshold : threshold value - default to 255
+* matrix : matrix-size used for thresholding - default to 3
+* const : constant used for thresholding - default to 5
+* revert : does the image need to be reverted - default to false
+* isolate : does the biggest region of the imaged need to be isolated - default to false

 ## Asynchronous